michelesr/thesis/src/mvaa.md

 syntax used by this configuration file is *YAML* @wikipedia-yaml, a language for data serialization (like *JSON*).

-An example of a simple web app configuration consist in a Dockerfile for the application server and a `docker-compose.yml`:
+An example of a simple web app configuration consists in a Dockerfile for the application server and a `docker-compose.yml`:

     # ./Dockerfile